Wind Dancer: Xavier Institute

-Resident mischief maker Julian Keller (codenamed Hellion) finds himself instantly attracted to Mantega and begins courting her.
-She rejects him after he makes derogatory remarks about her roommate, the shy Laurie Collins (later known as Wallflower), but the attraction remains mutual, and despite herself Sofia later ends up flirting with Julian during a combat training exercise.
+Resident mischief maker Julian Keller (Hellion) finds himself instantly attracted to Mantega and begins courting her.
+She rejects him after he makes derogatory remarks about her roommate Laurie Collins (Wallflower), but the attraction remains mutual, and despite herself Sofia later ends up flirting with Julian during a combat training exercise.
 Derek remains in touch, even quitting his job when her father objects to his seeing Sofia.

-Sofia and Laurie are assigned to the New Mutants squad, along with a runaway from Japan named Surge, Laurie's love interest and former Reaver Elixir, strait-laced David Alleyne (Prodigy), and dangerous but well-intentioned Wither.
+Sofia and Laurie are assigned to the New Mutants squad, along with Surge, Elixir, Prodigy, and Wither.
 Sofia is generally well-liked and is voted as "Most Outgoing" in the school's yearbook.

 Prodigy rejects the offer to lead the New Mutants, so the position falls to Sofia.
 She becomes isolated and irritable when the group loses their first training exercise, which she blames on her failure to lead.
 Her command decisions weaken further when Wither is arrested for the accidental death of his father, and she briefly sides with the Hellions, Julian's squad, to break him free.
 After the New Mutants fight the Hellions over the incident, Prodigy talks her into letting Wither go, and she tries to convince him to lead the New Mutants.
-He insists that Sofía's emotionalism has its advantage in a leadership role, but agrees to be co-leader, to better mesh their strengths.
+He insists that Sofia's emotionalism has its advantage in a leadership role, but agrees to be co-leader, to better mesh their strengths.

-Thereafter, Sofia's temper eases again until the school dance, where she catches Laurie manipulating Prodigy to make her ex-boyfriend Elixir jealous.
+Thereafter, Sofia's temper eases again until the school dance, where she catches Laurie manipulating Prodigy to make Elixir jealous.
 Alarmed by the rapid disintegration of the squad, she finds herself kissing Julian, and he pushes her to end the in-fighting since she is the one who sees the good in everyone - even him.
-She tries to do so by forcing everyone to get together for a camp-out on the X-Mansion grounds.
+She tries to do so by forcing everyone to camp out on the X-Mansion's grounds.
 While bickering and even fist-fighting break out, Sofia is able to eventually reconcile her teammates.